 The 457 visa program is a 3 stage procedure for new employer sponsors;

-- First stage: the employer must be approved as a Standard Business Sponsor (SBS) by showing that it is lawfully operating, has the capacity to sponsor and that it meets critical criteria including an obligation to train local staff including a 1% of payroll spend requirement per year (see training benchmarks below);
+- First stage: the employer must be approved as a Standard Business Sponsor (SBS) by showing that it is lawfully operating, has the capacity to sponsor and that it meets critical criteria including an obligation to train local staff including meeting 1% (Training Benchmark B -with local employees) or 2% (Training Benchmark A- if they have no local workers) of their payroll spend, (including super) per year from the anniversary of the sponsorship grant (see training benchmarks below);

-- Second stage: the employer must nominate the ANZSCO position from the new 457 skills list: STSOL– Schedule 2, the actual 457 position nominee, they must pay ‘market’ salary (which can be no less than the TSMIT -see below), and must identify skills and responsibilities of the position; and
+- Second stage: the employer must nominate the ANZSCO position from either the MLTSSL or the STSOL , they must pay the nominee ‘market’ salary (which can be no less than the TSMIT -see below), and must identify skills and responsibilities of the position; and

 - Third (final) stage: the 457 visa applicant’s skills must be matched with the nominated ANZSCO occupation.

 *The job title is often different from the nominated occupation.

 Once a an employer has been approved to sponsor, it must now confirm the number of new 457 temporary nomination for the life of its sponsorship depending on the approval given:

 - 6 years (for accredited sponsors),

 - 18 months in cases of start up companies (less than 12 months operating)